tangibleStyleGuide/tangible-components-react/README.md

 # Tangible React Components
 Tangible is intended to be a visual language of styles, layouts, components, patterns, and rules that provide a consistent, thoughtful approach to user interface design.

 When Tangible is implemented, we create the opportunity to focus on designing user experiences that are more meaningful, more engaging, more enriching, and ultimately more personal.

 ## Getting Started

+First ensure you have a React app create - preferably with create-react-app.

 ### Prerequisites

-Ensure you have a React app created - preferably with create-react-app.

-1. The accordion UI was built using [react-accessible-accordions](https://www.npmjs.com/package/react-accessible-accordion?activeTab=dependents).
+Ensure you have a React app created - preferably with create-react-app The accordion UI was built using [react-accessible-accordions](https://www.npmjs.com/package/react-accessible-accordion?activeTab=dependents)
-2. The modal dialogs were built using [react-responsive-modal](https://www.npmjs.com/package/react-responsive-modal).

 ### Installing

-Download and add the tangible.css file to the css folder in your app.
-There are two options: tangible.css which is the full tangible library with all the UI component rules or there is the tangible-basic.css which has all the base and layout rules.
-Keep in mind that if you choose to use the tangible-basic.css you will need to add the corresponding UI component's css file for each UI element used.
+Download and add the tangible.css file to the css folder in your app

 1. In the App.js file import tangible.css